Outstanding Civil Engineering Achievement (OCEA) Award

 - Power plants: eligible when power is generated and delivered.

-- Buildings and structures: eligible when ready for use (certificate of occupancy has been obtained where applicable).
+- Buildings, other structures and facilities: eligible when ready for use (certificate of occupancy has been obtained where applicable).

 - Airports and other similar large developments: eligible when initial phase is 75-percent operational.
 Individual structures or features (such as major buildings or runways) are eligible when operational, but will be considered separately from the entire project.